Lakeeshan0402/Lakeeshan0402/README.md

 🎓 **Major:** Software Engineering
 🎂 **Age:** 22

-## About Me
+## 👨‍💻 About Me

-I am a Software Engineering student who is passionate about **web development**.
-I enjoy learning new technologies and building modern, responsive web applications.
+I am a Software Engineering student with a strong passion for **web development**.
+I enjoy learning modern technologies and building responsive, user-friendly web applications.
+I am constantly improving my technical skills and working on projects that help me grow as a developer.

-## Interests
+## 🚀 Interests

 * 🌐 Web Development
 * 💻 Learning new programming technologies
-* 🚀 Building useful and creative web projects
+* 🛠️ Building creative and practical web applications

-## Goals
+## 🎯 Professional Goal

-My goal is to continuously improve my development skills and contribute to exciting software projects.
+My goal is to become a skilled software developer by gaining hands-on experience, contributing to real-world projects, and continuously expanding my knowledge in modern web technologies.

 ---

-⭐ Always learning, always building.
+⭐ *Always learning.
+Always building.*